13 Safe and Natural Ways To Induce Labor at Home - Baby Chick

 6. Labor Induction Massages

 A labor induction massage is a great way to get contractions going and is considered a natural way to induce labor.
-As a licensed massage therapist, I have given many of these massages, and it helped approximately 60-70% of them go into labor after one appointment.
+As a licensed massage therapist, I’ve given many of these massages, and it helped approximately 60-70% of them go into labor after one appointment.
 Women will question if this massage will help them go into labor within 24 hours, but I tell them it should happen within 48 hours.
 If nothing happens, they should come back for another massage.
 This massage allows you to relax your muscles around baby, and it sends signals to your body to start the labor process.
 I highly recommend it!

 NOTE: Ensure your massage therapist is knowledgeable about giving labor induction massages.